 Madeira

-This makes it an ideal location for those who love the outdoors and want to enjoy a relaxing, natural lifestyle.
+In addition this makes it an ideal location for those who love the outdoors and want to enjoy a relaxing, natural lifestyle.

 Madeira consistently ranks high in quality-of-life indices, which make the island a popular tourist destination, with millions of visitors each year.

-This means that there is a high demand for short-term rental properties, making it an attractive option for those looking to invest in vacation rentals.
+And this means that there is a high demand for short-term rental properties, making it an attractive option for those looking to invest in vacation rentals.

-Types of properties available in Portugal
+Portugal Real Estate: Types of properties

-Portugal offers a range of property types, including apartments, townhouses, villas, and farmhouses.
+Furthermore, Portugal offers a range of property types, including apartments, townhouses, villas, and farmhouses.
 Each property type has its advantages and disadvantages, so it’s important to consider which one suits your needs and lifestyle.

 Apartamento